Earlston Parish Church

 Earlston Parish Church Safeguarding Co-ordinator- Anne Crighton 01896 849661 - Click here to email

-On Sunday 21st April the service at 10.15am will be led by Mr Jimmy McLean.
+On Sunday 22nd September the service at 10.15am will be led by Mr Tom Burnham.
 Refreshments will be served after the service.
-Later that day Prayer Support will be held in the church at 6.30pm.
-All Welcome.

 Online services can be found on the Church of Scotland website at: